 Serve Them at the Correct Temperature

 Despite what certain beer advertisers might say, beer should not be served ice cold.
-Of course, if you’re taking a beer outside with you while you mow the lawn, you can certainly make an exception for refreshment’s sake, but on the whole, you should serve your beer slightly warmer than you might serve a soft drink.
+Of course, if you’re taking a beer outside with you on a hot and sunny day, you can certainly make an exception.
+On the whole though, you should serve your beer slightly warmer than you might serve a soft drink.

 And just like glasses, different beers are best served at different temperatures.
-Again, high-quality beers will often put the proper temperature on the label, and when in doubt, you can also search online.
+Again, high-quality beers will often put the proper temperature on the label, but when in doubt, you can also search online.

 Know the Best Pour